minhas-aulas/unifbv.5CPIL/README.md

 - Use `krun file_name.hopper` to run your program;

 ## Docker
-- Use `docker run -it your_current_working_directory/:/workspace fabiosantos/kframework bash` to create and run the K container;
+- Use `docker run -it -v your_current_working_directory/:/workspace fabiosantos/kframework bash` to create and run the K container;